Common Brake Problems

-- Vibration and Pulsation: You might feel vibration or pulsation through the brake pedal or steering wheel.
-This is another sign of metal-on-metal contact, only this time it’s usually caused by warped rotors.
+You might feel vibration or pulsation through the brake pedal or steering wheel.
+This is another sign of metal-on-metal contact.
+Only this time, it’s usually caused by warped rotors.
 Again, get the system inspected as soon as possible.

-- Active Brake Warning Light: Warning lights are easy to ignore, but don’t yield to temptation.
-Consider the brake warning light your first line of defense against high repair costs in the future.
+Warning lights are easy to ignore, but you should always take them seriously.
+Consider the brake warning light your first line of defense against high repair costs in the future!

-- Leaking Fluid: Fluid can leak from the master cylinder or elsewhere along the brake system.
+Fluid can leak from the master cylinder or another area within the brake system.
 Since it creates the power for your brakes, any leaks are a serious problem.
 If you notice fluid puddling under your car, take it in for an inspection.

-As a driver, it isn’t your responsibility to diagnose exactly what’s wrong with your brakes, but you do need to schedule service if you notice any of the common warning signs listed above as you hit the brakes across Maple Grove, Minnetonka, and Brooklyn Park.
-Check out our latest service specials or contact us today for further advice.
+As a driver, it isn’t your responsibility to diagnose exactly what’s wrong with your brakes, but you do need to schedule a service appointment if you notice any of the warning signs as you hit the brakes across Minnetonka.
+Learn more about car maintenance with Cornerstone Plymouth, including the differences between wheel balancing and wheel alignment!